-Sometimes in Word document, or PowerPoint presentation, images are simply used for decoration and they do not convey any relevant information.
-When this is the case, they should be treated as “artifacts” in the PDF so that they are not read by assisstive technology.
+Sometimes in Word document or PowerPoint presentation, images are simply used for decoration and they do not convey any relevant information.
+When this is the case, they should be treated as “artifacts” in the PDF so that they are not read by assistive technology.
 While there is no way to properly artifact decorative images in Word or PowerPoint, CommonLook Office GlobalAccess provides this functionality with the simple click of a button.

 Adding Structure to the PDF Document

 The correct use of styles, such as heading levels, helps ensure that the PDF document is properly structured.
 This, in turn, makes navigation through the document easier for people who use many types of assistive technology.
-While MS Word does have built in styles to assist in adding document structure, PowerPoint does not.
+While MS Word does have built-in styles to assist in adding document structure, PowerPoint does not.

 CommonLook Office GlobalAccess will guide the user through verifying that proper styles have been used and, for instances in which this is not an option (for example in PowerPoint), CommonLook Office GlobalAccess will provide the functionality to create the necessary heading levels for the document.

 While WCAG 2.0 is designed for web content, it’s a commonly cited source for general principles of accessibility in electronic content including PDF documents.